All Episodes

 Do you want to be the side of Abraham Lincoln or Jefferson Davis?

-To defend our elections, to defend our democracy.
+This is the moment to decide to defend our elections, to defend our democracy.

 Now, what do you want for election integrity?

-Anyway, here to weigh in on this and the horrific economic news of the of the day.
+Anyway, here to weigh in on this and the horrific economic news of the day, our friend Senator Tim Scott of South Carolina.

 I know Lindsey Graham thinks he's the senior senator, but he's not.

-Um Senator Scott, how are you, my friend?
+Senator Scott, how are you, my friend?

-It was it was just insulting, Sean.
+It was just insulting, Sean.

 But other than that, I'm doing well.